 The social cognitive concept of self-efficacy (Bandura, 1994) provides a framework to view why teacher attitudes and beliefs about parental involvement may shape classroom instructional practices (Barnyak & McNelly, 2009).
 When teachers receive messages from policies like ESSA (2015) and the broad literature base on the topic that parental involvement is important to school success, teachers will arguably feel more efficacious when working with a challenging student whose parents are perceived as being involved.
 Teachers who feel a sense of efficacy are more likely to encourage and support that student to adopt more acceptable behaviors or engage in supportive academic instructional practices predictive of successful outcomes (Barnyak & McNelly, 2009; Hoover-Dempsey et al., 2005; Stormont et al., 2013).
 To be sure, Hoover-Dempsey surveyed 1003 teachers to reveal that teacher efficacy (defined as teacher beliefs that they can teach and students can learn) explained over 40% of the variance in parental involvement and was the strongest correlate of supportive classroom instructional practices (Hoover-Dempsey, Bassler, & Brissie, 1987).
-These findings were again observed in a study of 110 elementary teachers in a large urban school setting where teacher efficacy was significantly related to parental involvement patterns (r = .23 - .47; Garcia, 2004).
-Lastly, in a randomized study of teachers who rated their contact and comfort with the parents of 577 kindergarten students, latent profile models revealed teachers who perceived they had low contact and comfort with parents were also more likely to rate students as having more disruptive behaviors and concentration problems and less emotion regulation and academic competencies (d = .34 - .79) when compared to students with parents who were perceived by teachers as having high contact and comfort (Stormont et al., 2013).
+These findings were again observed in a study of 110 elementary teachers in a large urban school setting where teacher efficacy was significantly related to parental involvement patterns (r = 0.23-0.47; Garcia, 2004).
+Lastly, in a randomized study of teachers who rated their contact and comfort with parents were also more likely to rate students as having more disruptive behaviors and concentration problems and less emotion regulation and academic competencies (d = 0.34-0.79) when compared to students with parents who were perceived by teachers as having high contact and comfort (Stormont et al., 2013).

 Research in area of parental involvement has conceded it is a multidimensional concept (Epstein & Salinas, 2004; Desimone, 1999; Fan & Chen, 2001; Lee & Bowen, 2006).
 Though a great deal of research has examined relationships between different types of parental involvement (e.g., frequency of contact, comfort or bonding) and student outcomes, little work currently differentiates how various typologies of teacher perceptions of parental involvement may contribute to student outcomes.
 Varying levels of teacher perceptions on the quality and frequency of contacts may suggest important insight into teacher perceptions of parental involvement patterns that promote positive student outcomes.
-More specifically, in studies where teacher perceptions of parent contact and comfort were monitored, findings indicate that teachers often reported low contact with parents even though parents desired more contact (Becker & Epstein, 1982; Epstein, 2001; Munk et al., 2001).
+More specifically, in studies where teacher perceptions of parent contact and comfort were monitored, findings indicate that teachers often reported low contact with parents even though parents desired more contact (Becker & Epstein, 1982; Epstein, 2001; Munk, Bursuck, Epstein, Jayanthi, & Nelson, 2001).
 Other studies have suggested that while parents desired increased contact-they also reported that communications with teachers were overly negative (McDermott & Rothenberg, 2000).
 The findings of these studies suggest that though some parents may have high levels of contact with teachers-if those contacts are negative it may adversely impact the interactions between teachers and students (Stormont et al., 2013).